adoptium/temurin-build/RELEASING.md

   - Create a new `jdk<new-version-number>_pipeline_config.groovy` file with the desired `buildConfigurations` for the new pipeline.
 99% of the time, copy and pasting the configs from the previous version is acceptable.
 Ensure that the classname and instance of it is changed to `Config<new-version-number>`.
 Don't remove any old version configs.
   - Furthermore, you will also need to create another config file to state what jobs will be run with any new versions.
 If it doesn't currently exist, add a `jdkxx.groovy` file to [configurations/](https://github.com/adoptium/ci-jenkins-pipelines/tree/master/pipelines/jobs/configurations).
 [Example on how to do this](https://github.com/adoptium/temurin-build/pull/1815/files).
 Note, some files will need to be named `jdkxxu.groovy` depending on whether the version is maintained in an update repository or not.
 These will be the ONLY os/archs/variants that are regenerated using the job regenerators as described in the [regeneration readme](https://github.com/adoptium/ci-jenkins-pipelines/blob/master/pipelines/build/regeneration/README.md).

-  3. Create a new Regeneration Pipeline for the downstream jobs - <https://github.com/adoptium/ci-jenkins-pipelines/blob/master/pipelines/build/regeneration>:
+  3. Add new versions to the releaseVersions: https://github.com/adoptium/ci-jenkins-pipelines/blob/d9429d510fecd3c5435c8b048eb899f5726afa85/pipelines/build/regeneration/release_pipeline_generator.groovy#L10

-  Create a new `jdk<new-version-number>_regeneration_pipeline.groovy`.
-Ensure that the `javaVersion`, `targetConfigurations` and `buildConfigurations` variables are what they should be for the new version.
-Don't remove any old version configs.
-While you're here, make sure all of the current releases have a `regeneration_pipeline.groovy` file (including head).
-If they don't, create one using the same technique as above.

-  1. Build the `pipeline_jobs_generator` that you just made.
+  4. Build the `pipeline_jobs_generator` that you just made.
 Ensure the equivalent `openjdkxx_pipeline` to the generator exists or this will fail.
 If the job fails or is unstable, search the console log for `WARNING` or `ERROR` messages for why.
 Once it has completed successfully, the [pipeline](https://ci.adoptium.net/job/build-scripts/) is ready to go!

-  1. Update the view for the [build and test pipeline calendar](https://ci.adoptium.net/view/Build%20and%20Test%20Pipeline%20Calendar) to include the new version.
+  5. Update the view for the [build and test pipeline calendar](https://ci.adoptium.net/view/Build%20and%20Test%20Pipeline%20Calendar) to include the new version.

 ### Update Repository (jdkXXu)